nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 ### B.2 Local Database

 The simplest deployment option is to use a single security server with local database.
-For development and testing purposes there is rarely need for anything else, but for production the requirements are different.
+For development and testing purposes there is rarely need for anything else, but for production the requirements may be stricter.

 ![Security server with local database](img/ig-ss_local_db.svg)

 ### B.3 Remote Database

 It is possible to use a remote database with security server.
-This option is sometimes used in development/testing when there's need to externalize the database state.
+This option is sometimes used in development and testing when there's need to externalize the database state.

 Security server supports a variety of cloud databases including AWS RDS and Azure Database for PostgreSQL.
-This deployment option is useful when doing development in cloud environment.
+This deployment option is useful when doing development in cloud environment, where use of cloud native database is the first choice.

 ![Security server with remote database](img/ig-ss_remote_db.svg)